EU, Japan to seek trade deal despite carmaker fears

 But the EU carmakers' association ACEA estimated a trade deal with Japan would cost the European auto industry up to 70,000 jobs.

-"I don't believe the Japanese have any intention to remove their barriers to our vehicles," Ivan Hodac, ACEA secretary general, told Reuters.
-"It is not clear at all how these safeguard clauses would work."
+"I don't believe the Japanese have any intention to remove their barriers to our vehicles," said ACEA secretary general Ivan Hodac.
+"It is not clear at all how these safeguard clauses would work," he told Reuters.

 On the surface, the EU car market has more barriers than Japan's, with a 10 percent tariff on imported Japanese cars and 22 percent on trucks, compared to Japan's zero import tariffs.